The Order of Santiago and the Re-Conquering of Cáceres

 Another theory is that it was conquered on June 24th.
 There were many lawsuits for two years between king Alfonso IX of León and the Order of Santiago over ownership of the city, ending in the ConcordiadeGalisteo, named for the castle located in Cacereña where the accord was signed.
 This gave the king power over the city, but he gave the knights power over the localities of Castrotorafe and Villafáfila and 2,000 maravedíes.

 The headquarters of the Order in León was the Monastery of San Marcos (where the first master would be buried).
 The Castillian headquarters of the Order was in Uclés.
 The main headquarters became Uclés with the union of the two kingdoms under the rule of Ferdinand III.

-Text by Ignacio Suárez-Zuloaga and Ilustrations by Ximena Maier.
+Text by Ignacio Suárez-Zuloaga and illustrations by Ximena Maier

 Utilizamos cookies de terceros para mejorar la usabilidad para dispositivo de usuario.
 Si usted continua navegando, consideramos que acepta su uso.
 Puede cambiar la configuración y obtener más información